tgherzog/wbg-ogdtoolkit/en/essentials.md

 data -- including exports, locations and occupations -- for the entire formal sector of the Brazilian economy and creates a foundation for dialog between public and private sectors.

+* [Machine Readability Project](http://opendataimpactmap.org/usecases.html).
+Includes examples of open data use in low to lower-middle income countries that use machine-readable open data.
+These use cases were developed as part of the Open Data Impact Map.
+Click the "Machine Readability Project" tab to view the complete list.